Wake Me Up (Twice song)

 "Wake Me Up" is a song recorded by South Korean girl group Twice.
 It is the group's third Japanese maxi single, featuring three other tracks.
 The song was pre-released as a digital single on April 25, 2018, and the CD single was released on May 16 by Warner Music Japan.

-The single album surpassed 200,000 sales in its first week, first foreign artist in Japan to achieve for three consecutive release.
+The single surpassed 200,000 sales in its first week, making Twice the first foreign artist in Japan to achieve this for three consecutive releases.
 It exceeded 500,000 shipments by May 28 and became the first single by a foreign female artist to be certified Double Platinum by the Recording Industry Association of Japan (RIAJ).

 Background and release

 On April 1, 2018, Twice announced the release of their third Japanese single titled "Wake Me Up", along with the news that Twice would appear in a television commercial for ABC-Mart and Nike Air Max.
 The commercial, featuring "Wake Me Up", began airing nationwide in Japan on April 5.
 The full song was first revealed on Tokyo FM's School of Lock! on April 24 and it was pre-released as a digital single on various online music portals the next day.
 The full music video was also released online on April 25.